 2021 Belgian Grand Prix

-Attendance for the 2021 Belgian Grand Prix was capped at a maximum of 75,000 fans per day, but no official attendance figures have been released.
+Attendance for the 2021 Belgian Grand Prix was capped at a maximum of 75,000 fans per day, with 213,000 fans attending over the weekend.
 Wet weather on Sunday meant that no F1 racing action took place, with laps completed behind the Safety Car determining the outcome of the race.
 It has recently emerged that fans attending the race will not be offered refunds, but will instead be offered a subscription to F1TV and be entered into a prize draw for tickets to the 2022 Belgian Grand Prix.

 2021 Dutch Grand Prix

 The Dutch Grand Prix’s comeback was delayed by one year to ensure that fans would be able to attend.
 Circuit Zandvoort was cut to two thirds of its capacity due to coronavirus restrictions.
-Around 72,000 fans were there on race day to watch home hero Max Verstappen take victory.
+Around 72,000 fans were there on race day to watch home hero Max Verstappen take victory, with a total weekend attendance of 195,000.
 The event’s sporting director Jan Lammers says that number could double in 2022.

 2021 Italian Grand Prix